 5. When the profile finishes you are left in the XEDIT session with all passwords modified.
-Examine the changes then save the changes with the FILE subcommand
+You may wish to first examine the changes.
+Then save the changes with the FILE subcommand:

 '''

-===> file
+====> file

 '''

 6. Bring the changes online with the DIRECTXA command: